Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Applications: Collapses of the bounded width hierarchies for some classes of infinite structures

-\begin{theorem} Let $\rel A$ be a first-order reduct of a unary structure, and assume that $\rel A$ is a model-complete core.
-Then one of the following holds: \begin{itemize} \item $\can{\Pol(\rel A)}$ is not equationally affine, or equivalently, it contains pseudo-WNUs modulo $\Aut(\rel A)$ of all arities $n\geq 3$; \item $\Pol(\rel A)$ has a uniformly continuous minion homomorphism to an affine clone. \end{itemize} \end{theorem} In the first case, $\rel A$ has relational width $(4,6)$ by Theorem~\ref{thm:canonicalbwidth}, and in the second case it does not have bounded width by results from~\cite{Topo-Birk, LaroseZadori}.
-Theorem~\ref{thm:characterization-unary} gives a characterization of bounded width for \emph{all} first-order reducts of unary structures, since this class is closed under taking model-complete cores by Lemma~6.7 in~\cite{ReductsUnary}.
+Before finally proving Theorem~\ref{thm:characterization-unary}, we state the following standard result from~\cite{Valeriote} that allows us to derive, under the assumption that $\can{\Pol(\rel A)}\actson A/{\Aut(\rel A)}$ is equationally affine, the existence of an invariant subset $S\subseteq A$ and an equivalence relation $\sim$ on $S$ with finitely many classes such that $\can{\Pol(\rel A)}\actson S/{\sim}$ is itself an affine clone.

-The two items of Theorem~\ref{thm:characterization-unary} are invariant under expansions of $\rel A$ by a finite number of constants.
-Thus, by Proposition~6.8 in~\cite{ReductsUnary}, one can assume that $\rel A$ is a first-order expansion of $(\mathbb N;V_1,\dots,V_r)$ where $V_1,\dots,V_{r}$ form a partition of $\mathbb N$ in which every set is either a singleton or infinite.
-Such partitions were called \emph{stabilized partitions} in~\cite{ReductsUnary}, and we shall also call the structure $(\mathbb N;V_1,\dots,V_r)$ a stabilized partition.
+\begin{proposition}[Consequence of Proposition 3.1 from~\cite{Valeriote}] Let $\cC$ be a an idempotent function clone on a finite domain that is equationally affine.
+Then there exists a minimal subfactor $(S,\sim)$ of $\cC$ such that $\cC$ acts on the $\sim$-classes as an affine clone. \end{proposition}

-\begin{proof}[Proof of Theorem~\ref{thm:characterization-unary}] Let $\rel A$ as in Theorem~\ref{thm:characterization-unary} be given; by the remark preceding this proof, we may without loss of generality assume that $\rel A$ is a first-order expansion of a stabilized partition $(\mathbb N;V_1,\ldots,V_r)$.
+\begin{proof}[Proof of Theorem~\ref{thm:characterization-unary}] Let $\rel A$ as in Theorem~\ref{thm:characterization-unary} be given; by the remark following that theorem, we may without loss of generality assume that $\rel A$ is a first-order expansion of a stabilized partition $(\rel N;V_1,\ldots,V_r)$.
 Assume henceforth that $\can{\Pol(\rel A)}$ is equationally affine; we show that $\Pol(\rel A)$ has a uniformly continuous minion homomorphism to an affine clone.